stevengreene-ops/ECE230L7/README.md

 ## Lab Questions

 ### 1 - Explain the differences between our Half Adder from last lab and the Half Subtractor from this lab.
+The Half Adder from the last lab included both A&B to add, whereas this lab, we wanted A' & B.

 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?